top of page

 We Do Not Own The Rights To This Music

-On January 9, 2023 the NC Commission on Highways renamed the bridge, that connects Nash and Edgecombe counties, The Thomas L. Walker bridge.
-Congratulations goes out to our very own CEO the Rev. Dr. Thomas L. Walker.
+On January 9, 2023, the NC Commission on Highways renamed the bridge, that connects Nash and Edgecombe counties

 Dr. Thomas L. Walker has been a lifetime advocate for people.
 His role as minister of the gospel has afforded him the opportunity to serve humanity at its very basic level.
-Since 1970, he has served as pastor of the Ebenezer Missionary Baptist Church of Rocky Mount, North Carolina.
+In 1970, he became the pastor of a local church in Rocky Mount, North Carolina.
 A native of Rocky Mount, North Carolina, he has spent his entire life serving his community and fellow man.
 Since his election to Pastor, he has erected a 1,000 seat, community-based church, situated on four acres of land near the heart of the city.

 As a pastor, he has labored to build a ministry of excellence.
 TV and radio ministries, a tutorial program, and ministerial training are just a few of the church’s outreach programs.
 In addition, the church has a non-profit corporation called the EBC “ATOM” Project, Inc. (A Total Outreach Ministry), a program aimed at improving the quality of life for lower and middle-income citizens.